 I've often thought that the most important outcomes of the modern craft cocktail movement aren't at the frontier; it's in the filtering-down of this knowledge to the rest of America's bars.
 At Tales of the Cocktail this year, I found a good deal of attention paid to the everyman's cocktail—not at the cutting edge of mixology, but in the rest of those bars out there.

-Entries tagged with 'Tales of the Cocktail'
+'Tales of the Cocktail' on Serious Eats

 It'd be impossible to calculate how many drinks I sipped at Tales of the Cocktail last week, because something new ends up in your hands at every turn.
 Here are the highlights.